-Getting information about grief and loss can help you to understand your responses and your journey.
+Getting information about coping with grief and loss can help you to understand your responses and journey.
 Just as each person’s experience of grief is unique, so are the things that help.
 Here is a list of things that many people find important to do or to remember as part of the process.

 - Be gentle and patient with yourself.

 - Do what you can to keep some normal routine for health and social contact.
 It’s particularly important to try to maintain sleep routines, good nutrition, and exercise.
 You can find stretches here that may help, and recipes from Allina Health.

 - Connect with others.
 Grief support may come from a variety of sources, such as family, friends, loss groups or professional counseling.
 It may be helpful to connect with people who are grieving the same loss or who have had a similar experience.
 It’s okay to decide to limit who you’re connecting with and how.
 It’s also important to do things that do not make your suffering worse.

 - Take the time you need.
 Despite what you may hear about “getting over it” or “the first year,” there are no timelines for coping with grief.
 It takes as long as it takes.
 Your grief journey will often take longer than you or other people expect.
 You may feel pressure to feel better than you are by now, whenever this is.
 It’s also possible that you’ll move on in ways that seem too soon.
 Don’t let personal judgments surrounding how you cope with loss get in the way of your healing process.